neutrons/pystog/README.md

 from pystog import FourierFilter from pystog import StoG
 ```
+** WARNING: Testing of the CLI is still ongoing**

 Also, there is a beta-version of a python script in the package that can be run on JSON input files and operates similarly to the original **StoG** program, only with extra `matplotlib` visualization of the output.
-This is `python_cli` and can be used as follows:
+This is `python cli` and can be used as follows:

 ```bash
 pystog_cli --json <input json>